andigortz/Django-Rest-Framework/README.md

 -Class based views is more powerful rather than using function based views.
 This patterns allow us to reuse common functionality, make easier to code and reducing repetition of code patterns (command execute in browser use `http://127.0.0.1:8000/todos` if you want to post a data and want to check it, use `http://127.0.0.1:8000/todos/1`)

--Authentication in django is useful for to a create restrictions on who can edit or delete in our API. this is like some more advance behaviour to make our API like : our code always associated with creator, only authenticate user can perform crud, unauthenticated user may should ask permissions to grant full access.
+-Authentication in django is useful for to a create restrictions on who can edit or delete in our API. this is like some more advance behaviour to make our API like : our code always associated with creator, only authenticate user can perform crud, unauthenticated user may should ask permissions to grant full access. (browsable API in browser use `http://127.0.0.1:8000/api/`, if you want to post a data, first login to admin system and add data in todos then use `http://127.0.0.1:8000/api/v1`, meanwhile if you want to test User Authentication you should migrate todos changes and server first `py manage.py migrate`. working login endpoint execute ` http://127.0.0.1:8000/api/v1/rest-auth/login/`, and logout endpoit ` http://127.0.0.1:8000/api/v1/rest-auth/logout/`.

 # Bug
 -Minor bug in djangorest